 Whichever type of leather you choose, remember it requires thorough conditioning.
 Leather Honey is your best solution for that job.
 The family-recipe formula deeply penetrates all types of leather and restores the lost moisture.
 Leather Honey keeps leather looking like new for years and years and can easily (and affordably!) be purchased on this website or on Amazon.

 There is one thing, however, that Leather Honey cannot do.
-That is condition faux leather.
+That is condition fake leather.
 In fact, no true leather conditioner can penetrate faux leather because it simply will not absorb.
-Why not?
-Faux leather is non-porous — not made from real animal skin like aniline, semi-aniline and pigmented leather.
+Faux leather is not porous like real leather is.
+It is not made from real animal skin like aniline, semi-aniline and pigmented leather.

 Pleather is the most common type of faux leather.
-As you have probably already guessed, the p stands for plastic.
+As you have probably already guessed, the p stands for plastic and it's made from either PVC or polyurethane.
 While it is obviously less expensive than genuine leather, it can sometimes be more durable.

 As you can see, the conditioning process significantly differs between genuine leather and faux leather.
 Using the wrong conditioning application can result in damage to the material so make sure you confirm the type of leather you have before washing and conditioning it.